Signia Hearing Aid Reviews

 StreamLine Mic

 Hearing aids work best when they are less than 12 feet from the sounds they are capturing.
 Beyond that, the quality of the signal is degraded significantly by reverberation and background noise.
-The StreamLine Mic is held or clipped very close to the mouth of the speaker.
-This captures the signal at an ideal “signal-to-noise ratio,” then beams it wirelessly to your hearing aids.
-The range is between 60 and 80 feet depending on the type of room you're in.
+The StreamLine Mic is held or clipped very close to the speaker’s mouth.
+It captures the signal at an ideal signal-to-noise ratio, and then beams it wirelessly to your hearing aids.
+The range is between 60 and 80 feet depending on the type of room you’re in.

 StreamLine TV